100 Notable alumni of

 -

 Carl Zeiss was a German scientific instrument maker, optician and businessman.
-In 1846 he founded his workshop, which is still in business as Carl Zeiss AG.
+In 1846 he founded his workshop, which is still in business as Zeiss.
 Zeiss gathered a group of gifted practical and theoretical opticians and glass makers to reshape most aspects of optical instrument production.
 His collaboration with Ernst Abbe revolutionized optical theory and practical design of microscopes.
 Their quest to extend these advances brought Otto Schott into the enterprises to revolutionize optical glass manufacture.
 The firm of Carl Zeiss grew to one of the largest and most respected optical firms in the world.

 -